jaywcjlove/iNotify/README.md

 import Notify from '@wcjiang/notify';

 const notify = new Notify({
-  message: '有消息了。', // page title.
+  message: 'There is message.', // page title.
   effect: 'flash', // flash | scroll, Flashing or scrolling openurl:'https://github.com/jaywcjlove/iNotify', // Click on the pop-up window to open the connection address
   onclick: () => { // Click on the pop-up window trip event